AkeebWuraola/bikeshare-project/README.md

 * The youngest user (if available)
 * The most common birth year amongst users (if available)

+The user is prompted with the choice of consecutively viewing at a glance first 5 rows of data from the city dataset.

 ## PROGRAM ACCESS
 Running the word 'python bikeshare.py' on your terminal begins the interactive session.